Kremlin says to keep mum on Siemens' Russia retreat over Crimea scandal

 2 Min Read

-MOSCOW, July 21 (Reuters) - The Kremlin said on Friday it did not want to make any comment on a decision by Germany's Siemens to halt deliveries of power equipment to Russian state-controlled customers after a Crimean sanctions scandal.
+MOSCOW (Reuters) - The Kremlin said on Friday it did not want to make any comment on a decision by Germany's Siemens (SIEGn.DE) to halt deliveries of power equipment to Russian state-controlled customers after a Crimean sanctions scandal.

 Siemens moved to distance itself from the imbroglio in a statement earlier on Friday, saying it now had credible evidence that four gas turbines it delivered a year ago for a project in southern Russia had been illegally moved to Crimea without its knowledge.